 To test the oil pressure, remove the oil pressure sender, then install a mechanical oil pressure gauge in its place.
 After warming up the engine, set the engine speed at idle and read the oil pressure gauge.

+OIL PRESSURE

+OIL PRESSURE

+OIL PRESSURE

+OIL PRESSURE

+SENDER AND SWITCH TORQUE

-OIL PRESSURE7 psi [49 KPa] at idle speed.SENDER AND SWITCH TORQUE9 - 13 ft-lb (1.2 - 1.8 m · kg).
+9 - 13 ft-lb (1.2 - 1.8 m - kg).